 Driscoll oversees a program that is committed to balancing academic demands with athletic success.
 One of the department’s stated goals each year is to finish among the top 100 in the annual Director’s Cup rankings, which has happened in all but three of the years that Driscoll has been the director.
 Additionally, W&M has ranked as the highest Colonial Athletic Association (CAA) school eight times during his tenure.

-In the last four years alone, the Tribe’s program has combined for a total of 19 Colonial Athletic Association (CAA) titles.
-This past season, W&M claimed four CAA titles (Men’s and Women’s Cross Country, Women’s Swimming and Women’s Tennis).
-In 2004-05, the Tribe captured five CAA championships and an Atlantic 10 Football title.
-As recently as 2002-03, W&M had a school-record 10 teams compete in the NCAA Tournament, with four teams winning conference titles and six that finished in the top 25 at the end of their respective seasons.
-Overall, no team in the CAA can claim more all-time league championships than the 88 William & Mary has earned.
+In the last 10 years, the Tribe’s program has combined for a total of 40 CAA titles.
+This past season, W&M added five more CAA titles as the men’s cross country, women’s cross country, women’s tennis, men’s track and field, and women’s track and field teams claimed league championships.
+In 2002-03, W&M had a school-record 10 teams compete in the NCAA Tournament, with four teams winning conference titles and six that finished in the top 25 at the end of their respective seasons.
+Overall, no institution in the CAA can claim more all-time league championships than the 110 William & Mary has earned.